A guide to offset pagination

 What is offset pagination?

-It’s an approach to pagination that uses an offset to determine the starting point of data to fetch from a request and a limit to set the volume of data that should be returned from each request.
+It’s an approach to pagination that, for a given request, uses an offset to determine the starting point of data to fetch and a limit to cap the volume of data that's returned.

 To prevent any confusion, we’ll distinguish offset pagination from other methods.